wizelineacademy/ios-bootcamp-challenge/README.md

 The `ListViewController` contains a collections of `PokeCells` which will display a list of Pokemons to the user.
 You'll need to handle the `PokeApi` to retrieve each Pokemon details.

+    // TODO: Implements generics to merge this methods into one
+    // TODO: Decode list of types & abilities

 ### Concurrency
 Requests in the project take different times to return data!
 Make sure you are finish downloading all pokemons before updating the `CollectionView`

+    // TODO: Wait for all requests to finish before updating the collection view

 ### Patterns and Architecture